Wameuh/AnnotationQuality/README.md

 It is important to note that **the choice of IAA measure depends on the nature of the data and the annotation task** [1].
 Additionally, IAA should not be considered an end in itself, but rather as a tool to understand the data and improve the annotation process.
 Disagreements between annotators can provide valuable insights [1, 9].

 ## IAA-Eval: Features and Usage

 **IAA-Eval** is designed to be a user-friendly CLI tool with the following key features:

 * **Data Loading and Preprocessing:** Reads annotation data from various file formats, including CSV and JSON.
 Supports different annotation types (categorical, numerical, etc.)

+* **Test Data Note:** For testing purposes, the file `Tests/Assets/Reviews_annotated.csv` has been generated using the program available at [LLM-Tests](https://github.com/Wameuh/LLM-Tests), which provides sentiment annotations for Amazon reviews.

 * **IAA Calculation:** Computes various IAA metrics, including Cohen's Kappa, Fleiss' Kappa, Krippendorff's Alpha, and F-measure.
 Enables pairwise and overall IAA calculation [1].
 * **Data Filtering:** Allows for data filtering by annotator or item to assess agreement subsets.
 * **Visualization:**  Generates graphs and tables to present IAA results clearly, aiding in interpretation.
 Provides options for saving these visualizations to files.